victorrentea/performance-profiling/readme.md

-# Profiling with Java Flight Recorder
+# Java Performance Profiling Workshop

 ## Setup

 ### Start a Database
-You can use an in-memory standalone H2 or a PostgreSQL in a Docker.
-#### A) Standalone H2
-Run `StartDatabase.java` to start the H2 database server.
-Make sure you use option (GB-H2) in the application.properties file.
-(url = `jdbc:h2:tcp://localhost/~/test`)

-#### B) Postgres in Docker
-If you have a Docker Desktop installed on your machine:
-- Start Postgres using the `docker/docker-compose.yml`
+- Start a standalone in-memory H2 database using `StartDatabase.java`.
-- Use option (DB-PG) in the application.properties file.
+- Connect to the database:
+  - From IntelliJ Ultimate from application.properties file
+  - After starting the app, directly at http://localhost:8080/h2-console using (url = `jdbc:h2:tcp://localhost/~/test`, user=`sa`, password=`sa`)

-### Add DB Latency😴
+### Add DB Latency
-To simulate network delay in talking to a DB running on the same machine, choose ONE of the options below.
+Run `StartDatabaseProxy.java` to simulate a network delay in talking to a remote DB.
-#### A) Hibernate Interceptor
-Use `SimulateNetworkDelayHibernateInterceptor` in the properties files to add a fixed delay to any prepared statement created by Hibernate.
-#### B) ToxiProxy
-Emulate network latency by driving all DB traffic through a proxy delaying network packets.
-- Install [ToxiProxy](https://github.com/Shopify/toxiproxy#1-installing-toxiproxy) to your local machine.
-- Check it's started on port 8474 - you should see a 404 page at [http://localhost:8474](http://localhost:8474)
-- Run `ConfigureToxiproxy`
-- Change DB Port in application properties to point to the proxy port (eg) 5432 -> 55432

-### WireMock to simulate API calls with delay
-The WireMock stubs are in `src/test/wiremock/mappings` folder.
-#### A) Standalone Java Program
+### Start the Second Application
-Run `StartWireMock.java` to start the WireMock server.
+Run `SecondApp.java` to start a second application that will be called by the first one.
-#### B) In Docker
-Start 'wiremock' image in docker-compose.yml

-### Start your app with Glowroot agent
+### Add Glowroot agent
-Glowroot is a lightweight Java agent that collects performance metrics and traces.
+Glowroot is a lightweight Java Agent that collects performance metrics and traces.
 Download it from [glowroot.org](https://glowroot.org/).
-Unzip the dist zip, locate the `glowroot.jar` and copy the path to it.
+Unzip the dist zip, and copy the path to the `glowroot.jar` in the root folder.

-Add glowroot.jar as a java agent to your application by adding `-javaagent:/path/to/glowroot.jar`.
-You can do that in IntelliJ by filling the 'VM option' field of your run configuration.
+Add glowroot.jar to the 'VM option' field of your run configuration in IntelliJ:
+`-javaagent:/path/to/glowroot.jar`.

-When you run the application, you can access the Glowroot UI at http://localhost:4000.
+After starting the application, you can access the Glowroot UI at http://localhost:4000.
 You should see a page like this:
 ![img.png](art/glowroot.png)

+### Add the open-telemetry agent (optional: requires local Docker)
+- Start the monitoring-otel docker compose
+- Download the OTEL agent from [https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases](here)
+- Add to your VM options: `-javaagent:/path/to/opentelemetry-javaagent.jar -Dotel.instrumentation.micrometer.enabled=true -Dotel.metric.export.interval=500 -Dotel.bsp.schedule.delay=500`

 ## Start the application
 Run `ProfiledApp.java` with the Glowroot agent.